normanwongcl/normanwongcl.com/data/blog/2021-my-first-year-in-my-first-full-time-job-a-personal-reflection.md

 I am proud that I have went from not knowing web design and only having basic knowledge in frontend and backend development to being able to start 2 web projects from scratch all the way to completion.

-I've also become pretty invested in the JavaScript ecosystem which I have using for the past year, and look forward to deepening my knowledge in this area as I continue my career.
+I've also become pretty invested in the JavaScript ecosystem which I have been using for the past year, and look forward to deepening my knowledge in this area as I continue my career.

 Goodbye. 👋